Anarkik3D and Calm Technology

 Just imagine playing in a virtual space!
 Anarkik3DDesign enables us, designer makers and applied artists to do just that.
-This experience is essentially A3DDesign, established as important during academic research at Edinburgh College of Art where we investigated whether haptics would support 3D modelling for the way we think, work and play.
+This experience is essentially A3DDesign and was established as important during academic research at Edinburgh College of Art where we investigated whether haptics would support 3D modelling for the way we think, work and play.

 A3DDesign also accommodates different ways of thinking and working.
 Every one of us can achieve the extraordinary through doing things in our own way.
-One very human thing is the phenomenon of serendipity.
-Episodes certainly occur while 3D modelling.
+One very human thing is the phenomenon of serendipity and these certainly occur while 3D modelling.
 We just need to be open to recognising these happy accidents and to use them to break away from the usual.

 Technology can communicate by creating ambient awareness through different senses.

 Anarkik3DDesign’s unique selling point is its use of a ‘haptic’ device for real sense of 3D touch and for movement in 3D (our proprioceptive sense).
 Touching, combined with our hand movements, communicates the cursor’s position within the otherwise nothingness that is the virtual environment.
-We know exactly where we are.
+With touch we know exactly where we are.

 Technology can communicate information without taking the user out of their environment or task.